msteffan/fundamentals/06_chapter/05_lesson.md

 ##Iterating with Loops

-Suppose that we were given an array of starting values to work with - say, temperatures in degrees Fahrenheit - and wanted to convert them into another set of values - say temperatures in degrees Celcius - which would then be stored in a separate array.
+Suppose that we were given an array of starting values to work with - say, temperatures in degrees Fahrenheit - and wanted to convert them into another set of values - say temperatures in degrees Celsius - which would then be stored in a separate array.

 ```javascript
 var temps_in_f = [100, 72, 88, 15, 25, 32];
 var temps_in_c = [];
 ```

-The formula for converting between Fahrenheit and Celcius temperatures is **C = (5/9 * F)  - 32**, where `F` is the temperature in degrees Fahrenheit and `C` is the temperature in degrees Celsius.
+The formula for converting between Fahrenheit and Celsius temperatures is **C = (5/9 * F)  - 32**, where `F` is the temperature in degrees Fahrenheit and `C` is the temperature in degrees Celsius.
 Because this is an operation that we'd like to do frequently, we might create a function for it like the one below.

 ```javascript
 function fahrToCelc(degrees) {